xyzarivera/glitch-diary/docs/design-doc.md

 practice iterative development and software engineering fundamentals through this project.

 The project should start from the most simple way to blog.
-A simple interface and a server with data persistence.
+A simple user interface and a server with data persistence.

 ## Goals

+### As a user
+- I should be able to bring the Raspberry Pi and use the app anywhere
+- I should be able to submit a log entry
+- I should be able to see the list of logs

+### As an engineer

+- I should be able to develop an application without using frontend libraries (ReactJS, Vue, Sveltte) or meta-frameworks (NextJS, NuxtJS, Sveltte Kit)
+- I should be able to use modern CSS by not using pre-processors or utility classes
+- I should be able to deploy an application in a bare-metal environment
+- I should be able to set up and use a relational database.
-Be able to develop the following features:
+- I should be able to write a design document for the MVP
+- I should be able to write tickets with proper scope and acceptance criteria

+## Features

-The interface should be able to
+The user interface should be able to
   - display all logs
   - accept new logs using a form
   - submit new logs to the server